Gary Linnen: Unlocking the Power of Peer Leaders

 It could be the class clown.
 It could be the person that's cutting class.

+It wasn't even us.
 We didn't think about it in that space.

-So, our alumni came back and then we created a college component so that it's the same model, friends helping friends to be able to stay in college, minimalize the amount of debt.
+So, our alumni came back and then we created a college component so that it's the same model: friends helping friends to be able to stay in college,

-and get a degree that's viable for the economic future.
+minimalize the amount of debt, and get a degree that's viable for their economic future.

-And the last three years, he's been at the college level and
+And the last three years, he's been at the college level.
+And

-every day during enrollment for the football team, he calls me and he's like, dad, it happened again.
+every day during enrollment for the football team, he calls me and he's like, Dad, it happened again.
 Dad, it happened again.

 Gary, here's what's going on.